Quick Links

 Lisa McCune, star of stage & screen is a proud ambassador of the Robert Connor Dawes Foundation and our Music Matters program.

-Picture by: Chris Eastman.
+Picture by: Herald Sun.

 LULU’S STORY

-One of our Music Matters Grant recipients, Lulu (pictured) first received music therapy when she was diagnosed with cancer at eight months old.
-She started it up again when in 2018 when she was eight years old.
+One of our Music Matters Grant recipients, Lulu first received music therapy when she was diagnosed with cancer at eight months old.
+She started it up again in 2018 when she was eight years old.
 Music therapy has provided Lulu with a creative outlet, helped her focus, and improved her gross motor skills.
-Through her sessions with licensed music therapist, Verena, Lulu has developed a love for singing and performing.

 Your generous donations are helping us fund music therapy for kids with brain cancer, along with critical research and development projects.
 Thank you for helping us change the odds for young people, and supporting them in the meantime.